-The Counseling Psychology major is designed to develop an individual's capacities for work in the helping professions in both secular and sacred settings.
-Some will apply this degree to work within a mental health setting or utilize the relational skills gained in this program in a wide range of careers, including business, human services, and church\parachurch ministry.
+The mission of the psychology program is to develop an individual's capacities for work in the helping professions in both secular and sacred settings.
+The program prepares Christians to lead individuals/groups to wholeness - body, soul, and spirit - using methods that are scripturally based, culturally sensitive, and clinically sound.
+Some will apply this degree to work within a mental health setting or utilize the relational skills gained in this program in a wide range of careers, including business, human services, and church/parachurch ministry.
 The major provides foundational studies in preparation for graduate school in the helping professions.
 Graduates who seek advanced education typically choose studies in psychology, counseling or social work.